mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```

-- Add implemention of this methods in the `EFStoreRepository` calss (the SportsStore/Models folder)
+- Add implemention of this methods in the `EFStoreRepository` class (the `SportsStore/Models` folder)

 ```
 namespace SportsStore.Models.Repository